Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Stop the instance.
 Detach the root volume.
 Generate a new key pair.
 - [ ] Keep the instance running.
 Detach the root volume.
 Generate a new key pair.
 - [x] When the volume is detached from the original instance, attach the volume to another instance as a data volume.
-Modify the authorized_keys file.
-With a new public key.
+Modify the authorized_keys file with a new public key.
 Move the volume back to the original instance.
 Start the instance.
 - [ ] When the volume is detached from the original instance, attach the volume to another instance as a data volume.
-Modify the authorized_keys file.
-With a new private key.
+Modify the authorized_keys file with a new private key.
 Move the volume back to the original instance.
 Start the instance.
 - [ ] When the volume is detached from the original instance, attach the volume to another instance as a data volume.
-Modify the authorized_keys file.
-With a new public key.
+Modify the authorized_keys file with a new public key.
 Move the volume back to the original instance that is running.

 ### A company deployed Amazon GuardDuty In the us-east-1 Region.
 The company wants all DNS logs that relate to the company's Amazon EC2 instances to be inspected.
 What should a security engineer do to ensure that the EC2 instances are logged?